 MUS E663 Public Research Lecture in Music Education (0 cr.)
 P: Consent of the instructor.
+A research presentation (of cl.)
+P. Consent of the instructor.
 A research presentation made to the university community and submitted for consideration to an appropriate professional conference.
 The paper presented must represent new, doctoral-level research and be approved by a primary faculty supervisor and a second faculty reader.
 This course is eligible for deferred (R) grading.
 MUS E665 Advanced Philosophical Research in Music Education (3 cr.)
 P: E660 Philosophical Research in Music Education.
 This course includes advanced and selected readings in the philosophy of music education intended to broaden and deepen students' grasp of this literature.
 Students will practice conducting philosophical research by undertaking a semester-long writing project.